 In Europe it was Gutenberg ➚ in 1450 who invented and developed a printing press.
 As in the case of China it was religious texts that had the popular appeal to make printing worthwhile.
 It is after him that the Internet book archive the Gutenberg project ➚ has been named.
 European languages with far fewer letters proved much more amenable to printing, it was not until computers became widely available that printed Chinese character books have become easier to produce.
 However, Europe had a lot of catching up to do.
 The Jesuit Matteo Ricci (c.
 1600) reported 'the vast number of books in circulation here and the ridiculously low prices at which they are sold'.
 One publisher was producing 600 titles with 100,000 wooden printing blocks.
 Cheap and low quality books were produced at Masha and Shufang, Fujian.
 Generally books were printed on one side of thin paper and folded to form a book.
 Readership became very wide and covered all sorts of subjects.

 Gunpowder is classed as a great Chinese invention.
 Its use in fireworks and all types of gun has had the utmost effect on world history.
-Initially research centered on medicinal use as a 'fire drug' as it acts as a disinfectant for skin complaints.
+Initially usage was as a 'fire drug' to act as a disinfectant for skin complaints.
 Hence its name in China as 火药 huǒ yào or fire medicine.
 It was used as a fumigant as early as 4th century BCE, reflecting the fact that sulfur was the main ingredient.
 It was contact with Central Asia near Samarkand that brought saltpeter ➚ into China which added explosive properties to the powder.

 Use of gunpowder for fireworks at festivals began early on but it was not until the Song dynasty that it started to be used in weaponry.
 In the 10th century it was used in 'flying fires' as an incendiary arrow with devastating effects on wooden defenses.
 The earliest written formula for gunpowder is from 1044 with saltpeter; coal and sulfur as ingredients.
 It was then developed to make smoke bombs; fire lances; mines; cannons; bombs and rockets for warfare, principally against the Jin who had conquered northern China.
 The first known illustration of a cannon is from 1127.
 Rocket technology soon produced the multiple stages that are needed for long range propulsion.
 The conquest of China by Mongols led to the dissemination of many Chinese inventions including gunpowder via the Middle East to Europe with devastating consequences.